 The right kind of curricular materials help you build on your investment

 Flexible and easy-to-use content enhances the benefits that districts sign up for when they purchase an LMS.
 When these instructional materials empower teachers in the classroom, a district’s investment can go a long way.

 Administrators in Georgia’s Paulding County School District originally purchased Canvas for their virtual school, but the district didn’t have a plan in place to support a roll out to the rest of the school system.

 “We had low utilization,” said Dr. Bonnie Cochran, Paulding County’s Assistant Superintendent of Teaching and Learning.

 “We tried to get teachers into it for their own benefit, but we found that it’s not a realistic expectation to learn an LMS and create everything that’s in there.”

 By integrating LearnZillion’s materials into their LMS, they were able to bring the rest of their district into the fold; getting more teachers on board and getting more out of their investment.

 “Ultimately, the conversation we kept having was that until we have high-quality digital resources in that LMS, this would be an ongoing battle,” said Cochran.

-An LMS can be a strategic and worthy investment for districts and their teachers, but can only do so much unless it’s paired with deeply integrated materials truly built to support high-quality instruction.
+An LMS can be a strategic and worthy investment for districts and their teachers.
+But this kind of investment is limited until it’s paired with deeply integrated curricular materials.

 See how LearnZillion content can easily integrate with your LMS: